Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-4.md

 }
 ```

 Actually, it's outputs that store "coins" (notice the `Value` field above).
 And storing means locking them with a puzzle, which is stored in the `ScriptPubKey`.
-Internally, Bitcoin has a scripting language called *Script*, that is used to lock outputs and unlock them with inputs.
-The language is quite primitive (this is made intentionally, to avoid possible hacks and misuses) and serves the purpose of running tiny scripts that determine if an output can be unlocked and referenced in an input.
-You can find a detailed explanation of the scripting language [here](https://en.bitcoin.it/wiki/Script).
-Since we don't have addresses implemented, we'll avoid the whole scripting related logic for now. `ScriptPubKey` will store an arbitrary string (use defined wallet address) in our implementation.
+Internally, Bitcoin uses a scripting language called *Script*, that is used to define outputs locking and unlocking logic.
+The language is quite primitive (this is made intentionally, to avoid possible hacks and misuses), but we won't discuss it in details.
+You can find a detailed explanation of it [here](https://en.bitcoin.it/wiki/Script).

+> In Bitcoin, the *value* field stores the number of *satoshis*, not the number of BTC.
+A *satoshi* is a hundred millionth of a bitcoin (0.00000001 BTC), thus this is the smallest unit of currency in Bitcoin (like a cent).

+Since we don't have addresses implemented, we'll avoid the whole scripting related logic for now. `ScriptPubKey` will store an arbitrary string (user defined wallet address).

 > By the way, having such scripting language means that Bitcoin can be used as a smart-contract platform as well.

-One important thing about output values is that they are **indivisible**, which means that you cannot reference only a part of the value.
-In other words, you have to spend the whole output, and if its bigger than the amount of a new transaction, you'll get a change.
+One important thing about outputs is that they are **indivisible**, which means that you cannot reference a part of its value.
+When an output is referenced in a new transaction, it's spend as a whole.
+And if its value is greater than require, a change is generated and sent back to sender.
+This is similar to a real world situation when you pay, say, a $5 banknote for something that costs $1 and get a change of $4.

 ## Transaction Inputs